 Five Pheasant Hunting Tips For Beginners

-Pheasant hunting is a great way to get introduced to bird hunting.
+Pheasant hunting is a great way to get introduced to upland bird hunting for beginners.
 You don’t need a lot of equipment and although the finer points may take years to learn, it doesn’t take much to grasp a basic understanding of how to hunt pheasants.
-If you’re thinking about getting started in pheasant hunting or just need a refresher, read on.
-These five pheasant hunting tips for beginners will get you started on the right foot.
+If you’re thinking about getting started in Pheasant Hunting or just need a refresher, read on.
+These five pheasant hunting tips for beginners will get you started in the right direction.

 Keep It Down

 Deer hunters are meticulous about closing doors quietly.
 The slam of a truck door will alert pheasants in the same way it would a whitetail.
 Pheasants actually have pretty good hearing and birds that are hunted hard will hunker down or head for thicker cover when they feel threatened.
 You can get away with talking softly but close doors quietly and use hand signals as much as possible.

 A lot of old roosters earn their years thanks to the impatience of hunters.
 Hunters often move through cover too fast.
 Pheasants simply circle behind them and into safety.
 Work through cover in a zigzag fashion.
 Another good way to get roosters to flush is to pause frequently.
 A brief stop is just enough to get a bird holding tight to lose confidence and take to the skies.

 Pheasants move through various types of habitats throughout the day.
 This movement leaves them holding to edges frequently.
 A lot of hunters target big chunks of habitat, but it is important to check out places like fence lines and ditches.
 Anywhere one type of pheasant habitat transitions to another can offer excellent hunting.